balderdashy/sails-docs/concepts/Routes/Routes.md

 In addition to your custom routes, Sails binds many routes for you automatically.
 If a URL doesn't match a custom route, it may match one of the automatic routes and still generate a response.
 The main types of automatic routes in Sails are:

-* [Blueprint routes](https://sailsjs.com/documentation/reference/blueprint-api?q=blueprint-routes), which provide your [controllers](https://sailsjs.com/documentation/concepts/controllers) and [models](https://sailsjs.com/documentation/concepts//models-and-orm/models) with a full REST API.
+* [blueprint routes](https://sailsjs.com/documentation/reference/blueprint-api?q=blueprint-routes), which provide your [controllers](https://sailsjs.com/documentation/concepts/controllers) and [models](https://sailsjs.com/documentation/concepts//models-and-orm/models) with a full REST API.
-* [Assets](https://sailsjs.com/documentation/concepts/assets), such as images, Javascript and stylesheet files.
+* [assets](https://sailsjs.com/documentation/concepts/assets), such as images, Javascript and stylesheet files.

 ##### Unhandled Requests